 You may enjoy spending time with your partner, but it’s imperative to have some boundaries in place.
 These five essential steps can help you go from clingy to self-sufficient.

 1. Put Down the Phone

 If you tend to be the clingy type, you may be used to constantly contacting your partner throughout the day.
 Whether via text, talking on the phone, or sending pictures, articles, and emails, your days may currently consist of endless conversations back and forth.
-However, while you may simply miss your partner and enjoy being in close contact with him or her at all times, this actually comes off as clingy and needy.
-Rather than giving your partner space to be able to concentrate on other matters, take on the day, and have some down time, you are bombarding, distracting, and likely annoying him or her with your incessant need to reach out at all hours.
+However, while you may simply miss your partner and enjoy being in close contact with them at all times, this actually comes off as clingy and needy.
+Rather than giving your partner space to be able to concentrate on other matters, take on the day, and have some downtime, you are bombarding, distracting, and likely annoying them with your incessant need to reach out at all hours.

-So when you feel the urge to frequently contact your partner, it’s important to put down the phone and use that time to focus on yourself rather than reaching out to him or her.
+When you feel the urge to frequently contact your partner, it’s important to put down the phone.
+Put it in a box or give it to a friend.
+Instead, use that time to focus on yourself rather than reaching out.

 2. Pursue Your Own Passions